jamesagarrett/Martial_Arts_Robot/README.md

 # Martial_Arts_Robot
 A maneuverable, robotic machine powered by a Raspberry Pi that uses LIDAR detection to autonomously navigate its environment.
 This machine is designed and programmed to simulate martial arts sparring for users who want a mobile martial arts training experience when by themselves.
-Built to support the weight of a punching bag, this machine navigates its surroundings while also keeping track of its user's position, maintaining a close, but safe, distance from them at all times.
+Built to support the weight of a punching bag, this machine navigates its surroundings while also keeping track of its user's position and maintains a close, but safe, distance from them at all times.
 ## Robot Features
 Raspberry Pi 3.0 - Single-board computer used for code execution and debugging
 Slamtec RPLIDAR A1 - 360° distancing detection sensor used for analyzing robot surroundings
-Omni-directional Wheels (3) - Wheels used for in-place turning and 360° movement
+Omni-directional Wheels (3) - Wheels used for in-place turning and 360° linear movement
-Jaguar Motor Controllers (3) - PWM speed controllers used to specify output speed for the wheels
+Jaguar Motor Controllers (3) - PWM speed controllers used to specify output current for the wheels
 Adafruit 16-Channel 12-Bit PWM/Servo Driver - Breakout board connected to the Pi used to output PWM signals to the motor controllers
 ## Program Details